 In response to the recommendations set out in the Shape of Training Report and other drivers a new model of physician training that will meet both the future healthcare needs of patients and the service has been developed.
-Internal Medicine Training (IMT) will form the first three years of post-foundation training and, for the main specialties supporting acute hospital care, an indicative 12 months of further internal medicine training will be integrated flexibly with specialty training in a dual programme.
-This will ensure that CCT holders are competent to practise independently at consultant level in both their specialty and internal medicine.
-This model will enhance the training in internal medicine and will prepare doctors for the management of the acutely unwell patient, with an increased focus on chronic disease management, comorbidity and complexity.
+Internal Medicine Training (IMT) stage 1 forms the first three years of post-foundation training and, for the main specialties supporting acute medical care, an indicative 12 months of further IMT (stage 2) will be integrated flexibly with specialty training in a dual programme.
+This model enhances training in Internal Medicine to prepare doctors for the challenge of managing acutely unwell medical patients, who may also have complex presentations based around chronic disease, and comorbidities.
 Generic professional capabilities (GPCs) as set out in the GMC's framework will be embedded in all curricula to emphasise the importance of these professional qualities as well as helping to promote flexibility in postgraduate training.

-The Internal Medicine (IM) stage 1 curriculum was approved by the GMC on 8 December 2017 and will replace Core Medical Training (CMT) from August 2019.
-The Acute Care Common Stem Internal Medicine (ACCS-IM) curriculum was also implemented in August 2021.
+The Internal Medicine (IM) stage 1 curriculum was approved by the GMC on 8 December 2017 and replaced Core Medical Training (CMT) from August 2019.
+A new Acute Care Common Stem Internal Medicine (ACCS-IM) curriculum was also implemented in August 2021.
 Higher specialty curricula are in development and further information is available on the specialties webpages.

-The curriculum was developed with the active input of consultants involved in delivering teaching and training across the UK, trainees, service representatives and lay representatives.
-This has been through the work of the Internal Medicine Committee (IMC) and its subgroups and at regular stakeholder engagement events.
-A 'proof of concept' study was conducted in 2016 and a wide consultation exercise was carried out in 2017 to ensure the curriculum is fit for purpose and deliverable across the UK.
+The curricula have been developed with the active input of consultants involved in delivering teaching and training across the UK, trainees, service representatives and lay representatives.
+This has been through the work of the Specialty Advisory Committees (SACs) and the Curriculum Development Committee (CDC) and regular stakeholder engagement events.

 Training pathway: Group 1 specialties

-Group 1 specialties are the main specialties supporting acute hospital care and the majority of training opportunities are in these specialties.
-IMT will comprise the first three years post-foundation training followed by competitive entry into a group 1 specialty plus internal medicine (dual CCT).
-An indicative 12 months of internal medicine will be integrated with specialty training in a dual CCT programme.
+Group 1 specialties are the main specialties supporting acute medical care and the majority of training opportunities are in these specialties.
+IMT will comprise the first three years post-foundation training followed by competitive entry into a group 1 specialty combined with Internal Medicine stage 2 training (dual CCT).
+An indicative 12 months of IM will be integrated with specialty training in a dual CCT programme.
 The IM learning outcomes are embedded in the specialty curricula as these capabilities underpin the specialty and must be achieved for CCT in both specialties.
 It will not be possible to complete training in a group 1 specialty without simultaneously completing training in IM.
 The overall duration of the training programmes will be detailed in each specialty curricula.

 Group 1 specialties: Acute Internal Medicine, Cardiology, Clinical Pharmacology & Therapeutics, Endocrinology & Diabetes Mellitus, Gastroenterology, Genitourinary Medicine, Geriatric Medicine, Infectious Diseases (except when dual with Medical Microbiology or Virology), Neurology, Palliative Medicine, Renal Medicine, Respiratory Medicine, Rheumatology and Tropical Medicine (except when dual with Medical Microbiology or Virology).

 Training pathway: Group 2 specialties

-A number of specialties managed by JRCPTB will continue to deliver non-acute, primarily outpatient-based services and will not dual train in internal medicine.
+A number of specialties managed by JRCPTB will continue to deliver less-acute, primarily outpatient-based services and will not dual train in IM.
 These specialties will recruit into ST3 posts from IMY2 but trainees who have completed the full three year IMT programme will not be precluded from applying for group 2 specialty training.
-Alternative core training pathways may be accepted for some group 2 specialties and will be defined in the relevant curricula and person specifications.
-The indicative duration of the training programmes will be detailed in each specialty curricula.
+Alternative core training pathways may be accepted for some group 2 specialties and will be defined in the relevant curricula and person specifications along with the indicative duration of the training programme.
+Ther new group 2 training programmes started in August 2021.

-Group 2 specialties: Allergy, Audiovestibular Medicine, Aviation & Space Medicine, Clinical Genetics, Clinical Neurophysiology, Dermatology, Haematology, Immunology, Infectious Diseases (when dual with Medical Microbiology or Virology), Medical Oncology, Medical Ophthalmology, Nuclear Medicine, Paediatric Cardiology, Pharmaceutical Medicine, Rehabilitation Medicine and Sport and Exercise Medicine, Tropical Medicine (when dual with Medical Microbiology or Virology).
+Group 2 specialties: Allergy, Audiovestibular Medicine, Aviation & Space Medicine, Clinical Genetics, Clinical Neurophysiology, Dermatology, Haematology, Immunology, Infectious Diseases (when dual with Medical Microbiology or Virology), Medical Oncology, Medical Ophthalmology, Nuclear Medicine, Paediatric Cardiology, Pharmaceutical Medicine, Rehabilitation Medicine, Sport and Exercise Medicine, Tropical Medicine (when dual with Medical Microbiology or Virology).